simdjson/simdjson/.github/ISSUE_TEMPLATE/standard-issue-template.md

 Is your issue:

 1. A bug report?
 If so, please point at a reproducible test.
 Indicate whether you are willing or able to provide a bug fix as a pull request.
+As a matter of policy, we do not consider a compiler warning to be a bug.

 2. A build issue?
 If so, provide all possible details regarding your system configuration.
 If we cannot reproduce your issue, we cannot fix it.